 The Four C's

 Universally, diamonds are graded and priced according to what is called the "4C's".
-The "4C's" stand for cut, color, clarity, and
+The "4C's" stand for cut, color, clarity, and carat weight.

 The only C that can be altered by a human is the cut of the diamond.
 A diamond can be crafted, usually by a master diamond cutter with a lot of experience, in various geometric proportions.
-Facets are cut in the diamond after
+Facets are cut in the diamond after it's shape has been established.
+Light is refracted from the facets similar to a prism.
+This produces the stone's brilliance and fire.

 A number of different factors create a well-cut diamond.
-Angles must be cut very precisely; it is necessary that the
+Angles must be cut very precisely; it is necessary that the facets line up correctly; it must be of the right depth (not too shallow, not too deep).
+A diamond grading report, provided with various diamonds and made by an independent gemological laboratory, categorizes many of these characteristics by grade.

 An "ideal cut" can be established through a precise set of guidelines that gives the proportions to create a diamond with the greatest brilliance and fire.
 A diamond cut to certain proportions with 58 facets would create the most brilliance and fire.